 Hardware Architecture of Edge AI System

+The Hardware Architecture of Edge AI System is the physical foundation that distinguishes edge AI platforms from traditional embedded systems.
 Edge AI systems are designed to bring the power of artificial intelligence closer to the source of data generation, enabling real-time processing and decision-making without relying on cloud-based computing resources.
-The hardware architecture of an edge AI system typically consists of the following components:
+A thorough understanding of the edge ai system computing elements — NPUs, heterogeneous SoCs, and high-bandwidth memory subsystems — is essential before finalising any Hardware Architecture of Edge AI System.
+The Hardware Architecture of Edge AI System typically consists of the following components:

 1. Central Processing Unit (CPU): Similar to embedded systems, edge AI systems employ a CPU to handle general-purpose computing tasks, such as running the operating system, managing peripherals, and executing non-AI workloads.